vkuznecovas/mouthful/README.md

 * Honeypot feature, to prevent bots from posting comments
 * Migrations from existing commenting engines(isso, disqus)
 * Configuration - most of the features can be turned on or off, as well as customized to your preferences.
+* Admin login through third parties such as facebook and twitter, and 35 more.

 # Installation